TL;DR Computer Words

 I want it to be easier to produce good documentation sites, without GitHub branding, with a bare-minimum learning curve, and a sky’s-the-limit plugin architecture, so that more projects have better documentation.

 I think I’ve succeeded.
 Computer Words is a tool written in Python 3 that lets you turn your directory of Markdown files into a beautiful web site, without sacrificing important features like semantic cross-referencing.
 It vaguely resembles Sphinx in its design, so it has the potential for powerful plugins, but I did my best to keep it small and easy to use.

 If your docs are currently in Markdown, these features might interest you:

 - All extensions use HTML tag syntax, so your editor’s syntax highlighting won’t break.
 Other tools may or may not like it, depending on how they parse HTML within Markdown.

 - Semantic linking.
-Rather than baking an HTML reference into your links,
+Rather than baking an HTML reference into your links, define a

 <heading-alias name="blah" />above any heading and insert a link to that heading with the correct name as

 <heading-link name="blah" />.